Pratiksha96/ecommerce-website/README.md

 # Ecommerce Website
-As e-commerce is booming, we will be creating a website where user will be able to select and purchase 'listed' products by adding them into his/her cart with end-to-end user authentication to be maintained by an admin.
-Therefore, mutiple profiles for user and admin will also be developed.
-In this project we aim to develop an e-commerce store where general purpose items can be sold.
+As e-commerce is booming, we will be creating an ecommerce website where users will be able to select and purchase 'listed' products by adding them into his/her cart with end-to-end user authentication.
+Admin will be able to add, update and delete various products and also update roles for users.
+Admin will also be able to delete some malacious users from the system.
+For this, multiple roles will be created (user/admin).
+A user can register himself and then is able to add review for a particular product and also view reviews added by other users for that product and can make his decisions accordingly.
+User can create new orders and also view them and track them accordingly.
+Admin can delete or update particular order and can also change its status.
+So to summarize, in this project we aim to develop an e-commerce store where general purpose items can be sold.

 # Demo App Video
 embed video here